agile-dev-assignments/git-workflow-practice-LevBernstein/README.md

 # Forked Comment - Adam Ethan
 The article was very informative and shocking regarding global power consumption of bitcoin mining.
 I am curious if any governments could slow the growth of cryptocurrencies via regulations on power consumption.

+# Forked Comment - Skylar Gao
+I was once quite concerned about the energy consumption and emission issues related to cyptocurrencies mining, and I think this article outlined the problem really well.
+The author points out an issue that I never thought about before, that the cheapest energy is usually the dirtiest.
+This is indeed very concerning and I hope governments can make effort to regulate it.